nataliec-png/NextRead/README.md

 ## Process

-1. Need to make a webscraper for goodreads since they closed their public API :dissapointed:
+1. Need to make a webscraper for goodreads since they closed their public API :disappointed:

 2. Uttilize Libby/Overdrive API to see if a book is avaible or not